 If you told me I’d have a dog live past 15, I would have raised my eyebrows.
 Over 18?
 I would have laughed!
 But we’re already over 19 years with Maggie (5 and a half with us), so that’s actually become a reality for us!
 It’s a daily blessing to have our Senior Beagle, Maggie (aka old lady, mags) in our life.

 “Yuck, you smell like a dog!”
 “But I just changed the cat box!”
 “This house needs aired out!”

 Do any of these sound familiar?
 Are you desperate to get your home smelling fresh and clean?
 Then this blog post is for you!
 Keep reading to find out how you can combat that dog and cat smell.

 Earlier this week, I discussed the “Best Fabrics for Pet-Friendly Spaces”.
 Now it’s time to chat about the worst fabrics for upholstery in pet-friendly spaces and why!
 Scroll down to see my “Worst Fabrics for Pet-Friendly Spaces” list!

 If you’re like me, your pets have full or almost full access to your house.
-I even jokingly say that the sofa we bought when we first moved to the new place (3 years ago already!!) was a purchase for them, not us!
+I even jokingly say that the sofa we bought when we first moved to the new place (4 years ago already!!) was a purchase for them, not us!
 And, almost daily, I get asked what fabrics are best for pet friendly homes.
 Below, I’ve created a brief review of the types of fabrics that are best for you and your pets.
-Stay tuned for the second part of this topic to be posted later this week: the worst fabrics to use with pets.
+Don’t forget to check out this other blog post with the worst fabrics to use with dogs or cats.